sbhmaheshwari/Projects/Github_Projects_Readme.md

-I am Saurabh Maheshwari, pursuing masters at UC Davis in transportation engineering.
+I am Saurabh Maheshwari, pursuing masters (MS) at UC Davis in transportation engineering.
 I completed my undergrad at Indian Institute of Technology Bombay, where my passion for data science evolved.
 Currently as a  graduate researcher, I am working on non-parametric estimation of travel demand density distribution based on observed flow in the network.
 Apart from this, I spend a lot of time doing online courses related to machine learning, deep learning and data analysis, along